-102. The enactments set out in the Schedule are amended to the extent specified therein.
+- 102. (1) The enactments set out in the Schedule are amended to the extent specified therein. - (2) Section 65 shall not apply to an existing company for a period of six months from the coming into force of this Ordinance.